SovnSkyrim/AmongSovngardesStars/Plans.md

   This first point is the most important one.

- -Make the list heavier, restrict it to higher end pcs as original Lexy's
+ **- Make the list heavier, restrict it to higher end pcs as original Lexy's**

- -Modify Lights and lighting elements
+ - Modify Lights and lighting elements

- -Loot in general
+ - Loot in general

- -Survival Aspects (only improving, never removing)
+ - Survival Aspects (only improving, never removing)

- -Remove most of Lexy's own list.
+ - Remove most of Lexy's own list.

 ## But for now?

-  First steps toward 2.1 are:
+  **First steps toward 2.1 are:**

- -Adding Play Random Idle with Realistic Animation Project's Idles
+ - Adding Play Random Idle with Realistic Animation Project's Idles

- -Making NPCs to my liking (Hi Mocia)

- -More followers
+ - Some MCM Automation and rework of the MCM page

   Thanks for reading